World Book and Copyright Day

 The purpose of this day is to promote the pleasures of reading and books, to highlight the significance of books, to encourage greater access to books and to defend copyright.

-This day is an invitation to reflect on the protection of copyright and the current threats to the publishing world, and why not take the time to read alone or with children, to open up to others and travel through the magic of the imagination.
+This annual celebration encourages reflection on copyright protection and the current threats to the publishing industry.
+It is also an invitation to take the time to read alone or with children, to open up to others and to travel through the magic of the imagination.

-This day was chosen by UNESCO’s General Conference in 1995 to commemorate the death of writers William Shakespeare, Miguel Cervantes and Inca Garcilaso de la Vega, as well as the births and deaths of other eminent writers including Maurice Druon, Halldór Laxness, Vladimir Nabokov, Josep Pla and Manuel Mejía Vallejo.
+This day, chosen by UNESCO’s General Conference in 1995, commemorates the death of writers William Shakespeare, Miguel Cervantes and Inca Garcilaso de la Vega.
+It salutes the birth and death of other eminent writers, including Maurice Druon, Halldór Laxness, Vladimir Nabokov, Josep Pla and Manuel Mejía Vallejo.

 “Give every day a chance to become the happiest day of your life.” — Mark Twain